-Match the fantasies
+Match the patterns

-There are not only flat colors in clothes but also fantasies.
+There are not only flat colors in clothes but also patterns.
 It is worth studying this topic a little bit.
 A very simple, general rule is to focus more on contrast than on resemblance.
 Similar shapes will become a visual problem, while very different shapes will combine harmoniously.

 Color combination of clothes and shoes